BIMSBbioinfo/maui/readme.md

 #### Optional dependencies

 Survival analysis functionality supplied by lifelines [1].
-It may be installed directly from pip using `pip isntall lifelines`.
+It may be installed directly from pip using `pip install lifelines`.

 ## Usage